Fereydoun Mahdavi

-Fereydoun Mahdavi (فریدون مهدوی) was an Iranian economist and politician.
+Fereydoun Mahdavi (فریدون مهدوی) was an Iranian economist and politician who was the Deputy Secretary-General of the Rastakhiz Party during the tenure of Amir-Abbas Hoveyda.
 From 1974 to 1978, he served in the cabinet under Amir-Abbas Hoveyda.

-During the 1960s, Mahdavi was a member of the opposition National Front (II), having been arrested during student protests and jailed as an anti-Shah political prisoner for less than a year.
+During the 1960s, Mahdavi was a member of the opposition National Front, having been arrested during student protests and jailed as an anti-Shah political prisoner for less than a year.
 In 1975, he joined the royalist Resurgence Party as a high-ranking member, which severely damaged his reputation.